iconfu/svg-inject/README.md

     });

     document.addEventListener('DOMContentLoaded', function() {
-      // inject all image elements with class name `injectable` SVGInject(document.querySelectorAll('img.injectable'), {
+      // inject all img elements with class name `injectable` SVGInject(document.querySelectorAll('img.injectable'), {
         onAllFinish: function() {
           // the SVG injection has finished for all three images